JynxC98/Wipro_Machine_Hack/README.md

 # Wipro_Machine_Hack
 Wipro recruitment challenge organised by machine hack.
-Wipro Limited (NYSE: WIT, BSE: 507685, NSE: WIPRO) is a leading global information technology, consulting and business process services company.
+(Rank: 347/1879) Wipro Limited (NYSE: WIT, BSE: 507685, NSE: WIPRO) is a leading global information technology, consulting and business process services company.
 We harness the power of cognitive computing, hyper-automation, robotics, cloud, analytics and emerging technologies to help our clients adapt to the digital world and make them successful.
 A company recognized globally for its comprehensive portfolio of services, strong commitment to sustainability and good corporate citizenship, we have over 220,000 dedicated employees serving clients across six continents.
 Together, we discover ideas and connect the dots to build a better and a bold new future.

 Along with being a global leader in artificial intelligence services from the latest reports of analysts like Forrester, IDC and Everest Group, Wipro has been rated as the second-best organization for data scientists to work in India in 2021 by Analytics India Magazine.
 The company has also been committed to reaching a Net-Zero Greenhouse Gas Emissions by 2040.